0liveiraVictor/postgres-dbms-in-docker-container/README.md

 #### What potential issues could arise from installing Postgres directly on a host environment?

-- **Risk of Conflicts**: Updating or switching between Postgres versions may not be an easy task.
+- **Risk of Conflicts**: updating or switching between Postgres versions may not be an easy task.
 Managing different versions of the same DBMS within the same environment can lead to conflicts, both in configurations and in installing dependencies;

-- **Uninstallation**: Configuration files and dependencies for running the Postgres DBMS are installed in the host environment's filesystem.
+- **Uninstallation**: configuration files and dependencies for running the Postgres DBMS are installed in the host environment's filesystem.
 If you're not familiar with the locations of Postgres installation and configuration on the host, and if multiple versions of the DBMS exist, uninstallation will require effort and prior knowledge of the environment;

-- **Portability**: Any configuration made in a host environment will not be portable if you change machines.
+- **Portability**: any configuration made in a host environment will not be portable if you change machines.
 Essentially, the entire configuration process will need to be redone in a new host environment;

 In the context where the Postgres DBMS is installed via Docker, these issues no longer exist, as the DBMS is instantiated within a container – which has its own filesystem – along with its dependencies.
 This way, all DBMS configurations are isolated from the host environment.
 The figure below illustrates the architectural difference in how a virtual machine works compared to a Docker container: